Hard Kaur

-Taran Kaur Dhillon (born 29 July 1979), known by her stage name Hard Kaur, is a British-Indian rapper and hip hop singer as well as playback singer and actress in the Bollywood industry.
+Taran Kaur Dhillon (born 29 July 1979), known by her stage name Hard Kaur, is a British-Indian rapper, singer and actress in the Bollywood industry.

-Early life
+Early life and influences

 Hard Kaur was born in Kanpur, Uttar Pradesh, India on 29 July 1979 as Taran Kaur Dhillon into a Punjabi Jatt Sikh family of the Dhillon clan.
 She was raised in Kanpur, where her mother ran a small beauty parlour in the house.
 Her father was killed by a mob during 1984 anti-Sikh violence.
 Her paternal grandparents asked her mother to leave their house and wanted to keep her brother with them.
 Subsequently she, her brother and her mother moved to Hoshiarpur, Punjab, India to her maternal grandparents house, where they stayed for the next couple of years.

 In 1991, her mother remarried a British citizen and her family moved to Birmingham, England, where her mother started working and studying to eventually open a beauty salon, in Smethwick.
 Meanwhile, Hard Kaur did her schooling as an Indian immigrant in the UK.
-After developing interest in hip-hop she started her music career as a rapper.
+After developing interest in hip-hop, she started her music career as a rapper.
+Kaur has described KRS-One, Mos Def, Busta Rhymes, Wu-Tang Clan and Nas as major influences.
+British-Indian rapper Panjabi MC gave her the stage name "Hard Kaur".